emanuele-em/nuxt-swipe/README.md

 ## Usage

-To use the module, simply add `<Swipe>` componentit will be the component that will intercept the _swipe_ gesture
+To use the module, simply add `<Swipe>` component, it will be the component that will intercept the _swipe_ gesture

 For example:
 ```javascript